melvidoni/resume/content/service/experience.md

 weight = 50

 title = "Experience"
-subtitle = "Past positions and positions in the Academia."
+subtitle = "Past positions and positions in the Academia and Industry, in Australia and Abroad."

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format